Skip navigation to main content.

 How can I remove my name from the Registry?

 To remove your name from the Donate Life Missouri Registry, complete the appropriate portions of the removal form, print and sign it, and then mail the completed form to the Department of Health and Senior Services as directed at the bottom of the form.
-If you have questions call 888-497-4564.
+If you have questions about removal from the Missouri registry, call 888-497-4564.

 If you enrolled at your local driver license office, the symbol will remain on your license or identification card until the next renewal period, at which time you indicate you do not wish to be on the registry.
 If you want the symbol removed from your driver’s license or identification card before it comes up for renewal, you must contact your local driver’s license office and ask for a new license or id without the symbol because you have removed your name.
 The local office may charge a fee.